 The Human Potential Running Series focuses on the community of trail and ultra running first, and competition second.
-Because we do not offer prize monies, or special accommodations, for elites/front runners, we feel that doping at our events should theoretically be a non-issue.
+Because we do not offer prize monies or special accommodations for elites/front runners, we feel that doping at our events should theoretically be a non-issue.
 We do recognize that doping in our sport has become a hot topic, and HPRS is dedicated to providing runners with an accurate representation of our stance.

 Please be aware that your right to possess marijuana in any state does not apply when you are visiting national parks, national forests or monuments, or other federal properties.
 Possession of marijuana on federal land is punishable by up to one year in jail and a fine of $1,000 on the first offense, along with a 15-day mandatory sentence that can be extended to two years in prison for a second offense.
 After that, perpetrators can receive a 90-day to three-year prison term, and a $5,000 fine.

-In regards to alcohol, HPRS is not permitted to provide runners with alcohol before, during, or after the race.
+In regards to alcohol, HPRS is not permitted to provide runners with alcohol before, during, or after any race.
 We have not obtained the required liquor license, and/or additional insurance policy, to do so.
 Starting in 2016, Prohibition of alcohol is a condition of our permits moving forward.
 Therefore HPRS, nor any associated volunteers/individuals, are permitted to distribute alcohol to participants for any reason.
 Runners wishing to bring their own alcohol to the event, are allowed to do so, but will be subject to all laws pertaining to open containers and alcohol consumption in public settings.

 In both the circumstances of marijuana and alcohol neither will be encouraged, distributed, or even handled by HPRS or its representatives.
-Should you decide to provide these items for your own personal use, you do so at your own risk and are subject to all local, state, and federal rules and regulations.
+Should you decide to provide these items for your own personal use, you do so at your own risk and are subject to all local, state, and federal laws and regulations.
 Should it become a concern of HPRS that you are intoxicated, under the influence, or generally not of clear sound mind (enough to continue through the event) for any reason we reserve the right to pull you from the course immediately.
+This is non-negotiable.

 Volunteers at our events are allowed to bring their own alcohol for personal consumption.
 At no time, for any reason, is a volunteer to share, distribute, or so much as offer alcohol to one of our race patrons.
-Alcohol consumption at aid stations is only to be consumed during times in which your aid station is closed or “inactive.”
-While you are allowed to drink, it is strictly prohibited for you to get intoxicated/drunk during the event at any time.
+Alcohol consumption at aid stations is only to be consumed during times in which an aid station is closed or “inactive.”
+While volunteers are allowed to drink, it is strictly prohibited for them to get intoxicated/drunk during the event at any time.
 If you would like to drink to access, we require that you only do so after your duties at the event have concluded in their entirety.
 All alcohol present at your aid station must be 100% out of view from runners.
 Alcoholic beverages must be consumed from red solo cups only.
 Volunteers and staff who ignore or violate this policy, will be immediately removed from the event and banned from ALL future HPRS events.